-The Association of American Medical Colleges (AAMC) and Association of Osteopathic Colleges of Medicine (AACOM) Curriculum SCOPE Survey, first administered in 2023, is a national questionnaire administered by the AAMC.
+The Association of American Medical Colleges (AAMC) and American Association of Colleges of Osteopathic Medicine (AACOM) Curriculum SCOPE Survey, first administered in 2023, is a questionnaire administered by the AAMC.
 It collects medical education program data regarding curriculum structure, content, organization, process, and evaluation.

 Data from the Curriculum SCOPE Survey supports the AAMC and AACOM missions and advocacy work, informs medical school strategic plans and evidence-based curriculum decisions, and facilitates scholarship and dissemination.